Basket Case (song): Origin and recording

-Green Day vocalist/guitarist Billie Joe Armstrong said "Basket Case" is about his struggle with anxiety; before he was diagnosed with a panic disorder years afterward, he thought he was going crazy.
-Armstrong commented that at the time, "The only way I could know what the hell was going on was to write a song about it."
+Armstrong revealed in a 2024 podcast interview that around 1992–93, while living with bandmates, he wrote an early version of the song as a love song using a four-track recorder.
+He wrote the lyrics while on crystal meth, thinking he "was writing the greatest song ever" but finding them "embarrassingly bad" once sober.
+He set the song aside before eventually returning to rewrite the lyrics around his experiences with panic attacks, saying this was "the best decision I'd ever made, probably, as a songwriter".
+The band subsequently demoed the rewritten song at Andy Ernst's Art of Ears studio in San Francisco.

 "Basket Case" was one of the songs producer Rob Cavallo heard when he received Green Day's demo tape.
-Originally, the song was written as a love ballad, but he scrapped the original lyrics in favor of the new lyrics that we know of today.
 He ended up signing the band to Reprise Records in mid-1993.
 Green Day and Cavallo recorded the version of "Basket Case" released on the trio's major label debut Dookie between September and October 1993 at Fantasy Studios in Berkeley, California.

-In April 2021, Armstrong revealed in his book Welcome to My Panic that he wrote the song whilst on speed and that it was written in Glasgow, Scotland.

 Composition and lyrics

 "Basket Case" is a punk rock and pop-punk song, performed in the key of E-flat major.
 Fred Thomas of AllMusic described the track as a "neurotic punk rock cardio workout".
 The introductory verse features only Armstrong and his guitar.
 Towards the end of the first chorus, the rest of the band joins in, with Tré Cool adding fast tom fills and explosive transitions and Mike Dirnt adding a bass line that is reminiscent of the vocal melody.
 The song's chord progression closely mirrors that of Pachelbel's Canon.

 In the song's second verse, the lyrics reference soliciting a male prostitute.
 Armstrong explained: "I wanted to challenge myself and whoever the listener might be.
 It's also looking at the world and saying, 'It's not as black and white as you think.
 This isn't your grandfather's prostitute – or maybe it was.'"
+The song's title "Basket Case" never appears in the lyrics.